pbl0/rr-scripts/guide.md

 - Refresh rivalregions page ( press F5 )
 - Close tab/browser
 - Re-install script
-- Open the console to see any errors ( press F12 )
+- Open the console to see any errors ( press F12 on PC )
 - Disable other user scripts.
 - You need to refresh whenever you disable/enable scripts
 - Contact script author